 11. Huion Kamvas 13

-The HUION Kamvas 13 is very similar to the previous tablet in both size and features.
-However, it holds a bigger screen.
+The Huion Kamvas 13 is very similar to the previous xppen artist 12 tablet in both size and features.
+However, it holds a bigger screen of 13.3-inch.

 It’s still a very reasonable size, and it’s not too heavy.
 This means that where your laptop goes, your tablet can go do!

-Kamvas 13 has a 13.3 inch IPS screen with 1920 x 1080 resolution and 120% sRGB color gamut, making the image on the screen look very natural and clear.
+Kamvas 13 has an IPS screen with 1920 x 1080 resolution and 120% sRGB color gamut, making the image on the screen looks natural and clear.

 The laminated screen allows the pen tip to touch exactly where you want on the screen without parallax.
-It also comes with an anti-glare screen protector with slightly rough textured surface.
+It also features an anti-glare screen protector with slightly rough textured surface for better drawing experience.

-The 8 User-Defined tablet shortcuts can be programmed for common computer functions like undo, copy and paste.
+The 8 User-Defined tablet shortcuts can be programmed for common computer functions like undo, copy, paste and more.

-The PW100 battery-free stylus has 8,192 levels of pressure sensitivity and tilt response.
+The PW100 battery-free stylus supports 8,192 levels of pressure sensitivity and tilt response.
 There’s virtually no lag, and it’s lightweight and ergonomic for long note taking sessions.

-Although the Huion Kamvas 13 is not a high-end display tablet like many of its competitors, it can be a good case for note taking and drawing, given its reasonable price and features.
+Although the Huion Kamvas 13 is not a high-end display tablet like many of its competitors, it can be a good case for note taking and sketching, given its reasonable price and features.

-The Wacom One has a built-in legs, which can fold away to make for a flat tablet or open up for when you’re drawing directly on it.
+The Wacom One has 2 built-in legs, which can fold away to make for a flat tablet or open up for when you’re drawing directly on it.

 The ease of use of Wacom One and its high efficiency make this device a good case for taking notes, sketching and drawing.